Is a Pet Rabbit Right for You?

 Ear infections in rabbits are hard to treat and can quickly become fatal as infection spreads.

-Immediately consult a vet if you notice behaviour changes, pain symptoms, decreased eating or pooping, head tilt, flickering eyes, or other concerns.
+Immediately consult a vet if you notice behavior changes, pain symptoms, decreased eating or pooping, head tilt, flickering eyes, or other concerns.

 Causes: